library(dplyr)

 Forced moves

-We take a simple look at the share of current renters that were forced to move on their most recent move, keyed by when the most revent move occured.
-To estimate risk of being forced to move we look at all current renters that did not move in the five years prior to the CHS, or those that moved in the prior five years and were reners in their old accommodation, as a base and ask what share of these were forced to move in a given timeframe.
+We take a simple look at the share of current renters that were forced to move on their most recent move, keyed by when the most recent move occurred.
+To estimate risk of being forced to move we look at all current renters that did not move in the five years prior to the CHS, or those that moved in the prior five years and were renters in their old accommodation, as a base and ask what share of these were forced to move in a given timeframe.

 filter((Tenure == "No" &